toobarahimnia/PersonalHub/_publications/abc.md

 ---
-title: "Paper Title Number 4"
+title: "Beyond Grids: Neural Networks in Fluid Dynamics"
 collection: publications
-category: conferences
+category: preprint
-permalink: /publication/2024-02-17-paper-title-number-4
+permalink: /publication/abc
-excerpt: 'This paper is about fixing template issue #693.'
+excerpt: 'Master's thesis paper.'
-date: 2024-02-17
+date: 2024-04-15
-venue: 'GitHub Journal of Bugs'
+# venue: 'GitHub Journal of Bugs'
 paperurl: 'https://toobarahimnia.github.io/PersonalHub/files/Thesis_Paper.pdf'
-citation: 'Your Name, You.
+# citation: 'Rahimnia, Tooba.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---

-The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
-When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.
+Fluid mechanics simulation is a crucial domain in real-world simulation, addressing a wide range of scenarios, including pouring liquids and vast ocean views, often becoming an indispensable tool for directors and artists.
+The Eulerian methodology stands as a significant approach in fluid simulation, segmenting the simulation space into grid cells to monitor fluid properties like velocity, pressure, and temperature.
+To ensure fluid incompressibility, the Eulerian technique engages in solving the Poisson equation, generating a sparse, symmetric, and positive definite linear system during projection, which can be solved iteratively; however, the iterative method, reliant on conventional numerical procedures, proves computationally intensive, particularly compared to other stages of the simulation.

+In enhancing simulation speed, one avenue involves employing deep learning techniques to handle pressure projection, circumventing the need for analytical solutions via linear equations.
+In our present endeavor, we introduce a machine learning solution, distinct from traditional numerical approaches, training our model to comprehend fluid system behavior, thereby expediting the determination of fluid pressure values.

 # 2024-02-17-paper-title-number-4